johncip/super8/design/adr_001_single_connection_per_cassette.md

 Super8 needs to decide how to handle ODBC connections in cassettes.
 The options are:

-1. **Separate `connection.yml`** — one connection per cassette, stored in a dedicated file
+1. One connection per cassette, which makes storing connection info in a dedicated file an option
-2. **Connection as command** — connections are entries in `commands.yml`, supporting multiple connections per cassette
+2. Connections are regular entries in `commands.yml`, supporting multiple connections per cassette

 ## Scenarios Considered